cybozu-go/coil/docs/design.md

 House-keeping
 -------------

-Coil need to reclaim IP addresses and address blocks when they are no longer used.
+Coil need to reclaim IP addresses, address blocks and routing table when they are no longer used.

-When a node is removed from Kubernetes cluster, `coil-controller` will reclaim IP addresses and address blocks kept for that node.

-When a Pod is removed, `coild` will free the IP address for the Pod.
-It will also return address blocks to the pool at the same time if they are no longer used.
+### IP addresses

-`coil-controller` will periodically examine which IP addresses are kept for the node by examining etcd database.
+`coil-controller` periodically examines which IP addresses are kept for the node by examining etcd.
 It then queries the API server to obtain the currently running Pods, and reclaim IP addresses kept for missing Pods for a long time.

+`coild` periodically examines which IP addresses are kept for the node by examining etcd.
+If the IP address is no longer used by Pod even it is stored on etcd, `coild` frees the IP address.

+### Address blocks

+When a node is removed from Kubernetes cluster, `coil-controller` reclaims address blocks kept for that node.
-If no IP addresses are kept for an address block, `coil-controller` will return it to the pool.
+If no IP addresses are kept for an address block, `coil-controller` returns it to the pool.

+`coild` periodically examines which address blocks are kep for the node by examining etcd.
+If the address block does not keep assigned IP addresses, `coild` returns the address block.

+When a Pod is removed, `coil` CNI plugins requests `coild` frees the IP address for the Pod by REST API.
+It also returns address blocks to the pool at the same time if they are no longer used.

+### Routing tables

+When `coild` returns the address block to the pool by house-keeping, it removes its routing table.

 Routing
 -------